 Last fall a friend purchased a fantastic property with an old 19th century stone barn still standing.
-When I remarked on the old horse collars resting under a thick layer of dust in the old tack room, she immediately gifted me both.
-I knew right away I’d make wreaths with them, and thanked her for her generosity by gifting one of the finished wreaths right back to her. (“Horse collar”, FYI, is the technical name for large padded portion of an old fashion working/farm horse harness- sometimes incorrectly called the hames- that would have rested around a plow horse’s neck and shoulders.
-While the strap portions of old plow harnesses likely succumbed to age years ago, the collars were made of thicker leather and many survive in great condition)
+When I remarked on the old horse collars resting under a thick layer of dust in the old tack room, she immediately gifted me all three collars.
+It’s no secret I’m a huge fan of equestrian decor, so I knew right away I’d make wreaths with them, and thanked her for her generosity by gifting one of the finished wreaths right back to her, keeping one, and selling the third in my flea market booth.
+“Horse collar”, FYI, is the technical name for large padded portion of an old fashion working/farm horse harness- sometimes incorrectly called the “hames”- that would have rested around a plow horse’s neck and shoulders.
+While the strap portions of old plow harnesses likely succumbed to age years ago, the collars were made of thicker leather and many survive in great condition.

 As I created these wreaths, I took step by step photos of wreath #2 so I could share with my readers a few quick instructions for turning horse collars into neat wreaths.
 The whole process takes maybe 15 minutes (30 minutes if you are as bad at tying bows as I am, or if you find yourself sharing my compulsive need to overfluff greenery.)